MonaIA1/SSC/README.md

 - conda install -c conda-forge opencv

 ## Datasets
-To download the NYU dataset depth maps and the 3D ground truth semantics, we use those used by SSCNet paper available in: https://github.com/shurans/sscnet/blob/master/download_data.sh
+To download the NYU datasets depth maps and the 3D ground truth semantics, we use those used by SSCNet paper available in: https://github.com/shurans/sscnet/blob/master/download_data.sh

          NYUtrain
                     |-- xxxxx_0000.png // depth map